Use of mobile phone sensing data to estimate residence and mobility times in urban patches during the COVID-19 epidemic: The case of the 2020 outbreak in Hermosillo, Mexico: Data

 The data that we use in this research corresponds to GPS pings collected by mobile service providers when users access specific (but undisclosed) apps for which they have granted permission to access their location information.

-On September 14, 2020, in the city of Hermosillo, Sonora, Mexico, the University of Sonora signed an agreement with the company Lumex Consultores S.C., with the aim of providing statistical consulting services for estimating characteristics of the population of Hermosillo, related to COVID-19 cases.
-This agreement allowed access, under conditions of confidentiality that allow us to make public scientific results, to GPS data from mobile phone reports for an area that covers the city of Hermosillo.
+On September 14, 2020, in the city of Hermosillo, Sonora, Mexico, the University of Sonora entered into an agreement granting access to GPS data from mobile phone reports covering the city area.
+This agreement, subject to confidentiality conditions, enables us to disseminate scientific findings derived from this data.

-The raw data, acquired by Lumex Consultores, was weekly stored in a daily-partitioned table in BigQuery (a Google Cloud service).
+The raw data was weekly stored in a daily-partitioned table in BigQuery (a Google Cloud service).
 Through the API service and SQL queries, we could download specific sub-data bases as well as the whole database, in order to do the data wrangling prior to the analysis.

-The city of Hermosillo is in the state of Sonora at the Mexico northwest and has an area of 169.55 km$^2$.
-It is the capital of the state and it is located 280 km south of the border with the United States and about 110 km from the coast of the Gulf of California.
-More precisely, it is located at the $29^\circ 05'$ parallel of north latitude and the $110^\circ 57'$ meridian of west longitude from Greenwich (Figure~\ref{fig:Hermosillo}).
-The Population and Housing Census\footnote{Census 2020, \url{https://www.inegi.org.mx/programas/ccpv/2020/}}, carried out by the National Institute of Statistics and Geography (INEGI) in 2020, reports a population of 2,944,840 in the state of Sonora.
-The municipality with the largest population in the state of Sonora corresponds to the city of Hermosillo, with a total population of 936,263.

-The local time zone in Hermosillo corresponds to UTC-07:00 throughout the year, as this state, as well as Quintana Roo, do not switch to the national summertime, that in 2020 was from April 5 to October 25.

-\subsection{The variables of mobility data}
+\subsubsection{The variables of mobility data}

 The mobility data used in this work consists of 80,582,452 records, which contain the variables in Table \ref{TableVariables} that we describe afterwards.